 Also, don’t forget to throw those chargers and a power strip in your bag as well.
 That way everyone can easily get charged up after a long day on the slopes.

-Other Travel Tips & Tricks
+Other Skiing Tips & Tricks

 Of course, this is just the tip of the iceberg when it comes time to plan your Lake Tahoe winter vacation.
 While you’re packing and planning for your skiing or boarding adventure, keep the following in mind…

 - Check all rules and regulations.
 Every airline, car rental, and hotel is a little different as far as what they do and do not allow.
-Read through all the TSA regulations and other rules to make sure that your luggage and items all meet specifications to avoid any hassle during your travel.
+Read through all the TSA regulations and other rules to make sure that your luggage and personal items all meet specifications to avoid any hassle during your travel.
 Don’t hesitate to contact for specifics about traveling and storing skis.

 - If bringing your own gear, consider shipping your skis and poles or board to your hotel ahead of time rather than traveling with it.
 There’s also 24/7 ski and board check for your convenience.

 - Make sure you book any ski/snowboard rentals or lessons ahead of time to guarantee availability.
 Many ski resorts are requiring reservations and limiting capacity in 2020.

 Start Packing For Your Winter Vacation in Lake Tahoe Today!